ImtiazVision/Java/Notes.md

 Methods are classified into two types: static methods and non-static methods.

-The process of restructuring code into different files, classes, methods, libraries, or functions is known as factoring.
+The process of restructuring code into different files, classes, methods, libraries, or functions is known as **factoring**.